RaphaelCavalcante/checkout-challenge-web/README.md

 /cashier - the path to the cashier application, where can be added itens to the client cart

 /admin - the path to register new market itens, promotions and promotion types

-**[WIP note] - the overall project still in development phase.
-During the development my family had issues caused by covid-19 and that demanded my full attention, the stress about the situation have compromised the ending-half of the project.
-My main objectives where:**

 ## General objective
   1. Separate client and administration